tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 - Who are the key business stakeholders?
 - What legal/compliance team has (or should have) oversight?
 - If third-party vendors are involved: who manages those vendor relationships?
-- Is there a Data Protection Officer (DPO) appointed? (required under GDPR and Quebec Law 25 for some organizations)
+- Is there a Data Protection Officer (DPO) appointed? (required under GDPR Art.
+37)

 ---